 SIF is run by a voluntary board of directors, elected from and representing its membership.
 We have three members of staff with two seconded to work with the Scottish Government Islands Team:

-Camille Dressler: Chair, represents the Small Isles Community Council (the islands of Eigg, Rum, Muck and Canna).
+Camille Dressler: Past Chair, represents the Small Isles Community Council (the islands of Eigg, Rum, Muck and Canna).
 Camille was also elected as Chair of the European Small Islands Federation in September 2016, stepped down in 2019 to be one of 2 ESIN vice-chairs.
 Her interests are community empowerment and community energy, as well as heritage and the arts.
 A Gaelic learner, she has established a crofting museum and bilingual crofting trail on the isle of Eigg and is a founder member of Comunn Eachdraidh Eige.
+Camille stepped down from chair in 2025.

-Alastair Fleming: Alastair is co-opted to the Board, is from the island of Luing and was very much involved in the building of the Atlantic Islands Centre.
-He has a great interest in geology and natural history.
+Alastair Fleming: Long retired from a career in education, Alastair is co-opted to the Board.
+He is from the island of Luing and was very much involved in the building of the Atlantic Islands Centre.
+He has been on the SIF board since SIF was formed.
+He has a great interest in geology and natural history, and helps to run interest groups in Oban U3A.

 David Herriot: David is a former chartered surveyor with a strong background in community ownership and public sector valuation.
 Currently chairing Beachwatch Bute (a marine litter charity) and on boards of Fyne Homes, (Housing Association) Fyne Futures and Fyne Initiatives, Bute Shinty Club and the CalMac Community Board.